mlissner/michaeljaylissner.com/content/treasures-of-old-websites.md

-{
-    "categories": [
-        "pct",
-        "hiking",
-        "me"
-    ],
-    "date": "2008-02-26T18:58:04",
-    "tags": [
-        "pct",
-        "hiking",
-        "me"
-    ],
-    "title": "Treasures of Old Websites"
+Title: Treasures of Old Websites
-}
+Date: 2008-02-26T18:58:04
+Tags: pct, hiking, me
+Category: Tech

 I've been working the past couple of days on getting my other site, charityhikers.org moved over to my home server and recreated on Drupal.
 It's turning out to be a huge pain in the neck.
 The main problem is that there seem to be too many viable ways to accomplish what I want, and no consensus as to what the best one is.
 The result of this is that there are a number of half-hearted attempts at explaining how to have multiple sites running off of one Drupal installation, but none of them are really that detailed, or really apply all that well...it's frustrating.

 However!
 In doing this, I discovered a treasure I thought I had lost.
 I discovered my old PCT journal entries, which I have posted below, by date.
 It's a bit long, so I won't be offended if nobody reads them, but it's interesting to see what I was thinking before the big trip back in '05.
 Unfortunately, I don't have any of the actual posts from the trail, so it's a bit of a cliff hanger.
-Alas.<!--break-->
+Alas.

 <b>First Entry - Madman Planning<br>21 March 2005</b>